 The Logitech Signature K650 has an okay build quality.
 It's an all-plastic board with a chassis that flexes quite a bit.
 Also, when you place the keyboard onto a flat surface, there's noticeable flex in the middle of the board.
 Since the chassis and base plate don't leave any of the circuit board or switches exposed, this keyboard is rated as spill-resistant for up to 60ml of liquid.
 The ABS keycaps have a nice texture and feel incredibly stable with no rattle or wobble.
 They also feel slightly more premium than most other ABS keycaps.
 However, the key legends are stickers, so they're more prone to losing their adhesion and falling off over time.
 On the bottom of the board, the five rubber feet do a pretty good job of keeping the board in place, and there's also a battery compartment with a slot for the USB receiver.
 This cover feels fairly solid and isn't prone to coming loose.
 It's also worth mentioning that there's a power switch on the right hand side.

-The Logitech Signature K650 has good ergonomics.
-It has a built-in plastic wrist rest on the bottom that's covered with a soft-touch material, and there are two incline settings.
+The Logitech Signature K650 has a built-in plastic wrist rest on the bottom that's covered with a soft-touch material, and there are two incline settings.
 Also, it has a fairly low profile with keys deeply set into the board so they aren't as high up to reach.

 This keyboard doesn't have any backlighting.

 This keyboard is fully wireless and doesn't include a cable.

 The Logitech Signature K650 has decent wireless versatility.
 You can connect it with one device via Bluetooth and one with the included Logi BOLT receiver.
 It uses two AA batteries for power with an advertised battery life of up to 36 months.
 If you're interested in a low-profile keyboard with similar build quality and functionality that only uses a wired connection instead, check out the Dell KB216.